Retailer Spotlight: Half Running Store, Half Brewery, Shoes & Brews Is Business up Front, Party in the Back

 The outlier beer?
 Each month, a member of the brewery’s mug club gets to pick a brew to have on tap, and as long as it can be attained, it’ll be available at the brewery.
 This month it’s a beer from Lagunitas out of California.

-Besides looking for the best local brands, Ashlee Anderson says she likes to keep a good balance between a runner’s needs and things that are unexpected, like caffeinated gum to use on runs for an energy boost, or apparel with pockets hidden in the sleeve or with a spot to hold a water bottle.
+Besides looking for the best local brands, Ashlee Anderson said she likes to keep a good balance between a runner’s needs and things that are unexpected, like caffeinated gum to use on runs for an energy boost, or apparel with pockets hidden in the sleeve or with a spot to hold a water bottle.

 The best part about this unique locale is that whether or not someone is a runner or beer drinker, the welcoming, friendly vibe won’t intimidate newcomers to either sport.